Table of contents

 If you develop web applications, consider the other initiatives described.
 They will require collaboration with your broker as it must fit into the actual login flow.
 And, if you would use Criipto as your MitID broker, then all these measures are already implemented for you, ready to be turned on for your applications.

 As described, it's possible to make MitID easier to use in some scenarios.
 It's even possible to reduce the attack surface you expose if you use QR codes to transfer all data entry and actions during login to the personal phone.

 Finally, no matter what you do to keep your users on the narrow path to a successful and legitimate login, you must always remind them never to approve a MitID login by request from somebody else.
 MitID is strictly personal and should stay so.

 Criipto as MitID broker

 Criipto is an official, certified MitID broker and currently serves many large and small companies.
 Criipto is built by developers for developers and provides extensive customization and extensibility options for you to create the on-brand experience your users will appreciate.

-Book a meeting with our MitID experts to take advantage of app-switch and QR codes for MitID in your site or app.
+Reach out to our MitID experts to take advantage of the app-switch and QR code solution in your site or app.